 It's the first round of the Encounter, so the player draws 3 cards from their Diplomacy deck.
 Then, the player plays a Simple Truth card.
-Arev has 1 point of $\forall m$, so he gains the bonus from the connected $\forall m$ Key - it's a $\forall m$ symbol.
+Arev has 1 point of $\bigvee$ , so he gains the bonus from the connected $\bigvee$ Key - it's a $\bigvee$ symbol.

-The player checks the meaning of the symbol on the Encounter card - for Stage I, any Connected with Key moves the Affinity marker two slots up on the track.
+The player checks the meaning of the symbol on the Encounter card - for Stage I, any roves the Affinity marker two slots up on the track.
 The Free Key of the Simple Truth card also connects - it contains a symbol, so the player moves the marker another slot up.

 The player doesn't have any cards with 💋 symbol, so they can't play anything more and end their Turn.
 The marker is not on the last slot on the track, so it's time for the opponent's Response - it moves the marker 1 slot down.
-Arev also gains 1 point of (2).

-The player draws 1 card.
+Arev also gains 1 point of W. The player draws 1 card.